 In the very near future more than half of new jobs in the US will be connected to the global economy.
 In the EU, emerging jobs opportunities are increasingly attached to international markets and political alliances.
-In developing regions, a majority of new jobs will be linked to foreign investment, global commerce, international negotiation, and multinational corporations.
-Worldwide, conflict resolution and security affect business, states, NGOs and private citizens.
+In developing regions, most new jobs will be linked to foreign investment, global commerce, international negotiation, the environment, and multinational corporations.
+Worldwide, conflict resolution and security affect business, states, NGOs, and private citizens.